fogfish/swarm/README.md

 user <- &User{ID: "C", Text: "some text by A"}
 ```

-The library guarantees following clauses `A before C` and `C after A` because both messages are produced to single channel `note`.
+The library guarantees following clauses `A before C` and `C after A` because both messages are produced to single channel `user`.
 It do not guarantee clauses `A before B`, `B before C` or `C after B` because multiple channels are used.

 ### Octet Streams